greenelab/meta-review/manuscript.md

 In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- may maximize a review's value.
 Open drafting of reviews may be especially helpful for capturing state-of-the-art knowledge about rapidly advancing research topics at the intersection of existing disciplines where contributors bring diverse opinions and expertise.

-In August 2016 we identified the role that deep learning was beginning to play in biomedical research as one such area, and we started an open online effort to survey deep learning's role in precision medicine and to predict its effect in the future.
+In August 2016 we identified the role that deep learning was beginning to play in biomedical research as one such area, and we started an open online effort to survey deep learning's role in precision medicine and to predict its effect in the future [@16CgM2x0z].
 In May 2017, the project released a complete review titled "Opportunities and obstacles for deep learning in biology and medicine" [@tJKvnIaZ].
 While the article was under review, we continued to maintain the project and accepted new contributions.
 In February 2018, the article was accepted by the journal that it was initially submitted to.